-Currently, I am self-employed, working as an Elder Mediator as well as working with one of the specialized units in Trinidad and Tobago Police Force.
+Currently, I am self-employed, working as an Elder Mediator as well as working with one of the specialized units of the Trinidad and Tobago Police Force.

 Together with another graduate of the program, we are working with a unit of the Trinidad Police on Insight Policing, a different method of communication.
-In November 2016, eight members attended a training offered by me and a colleague, and supported by CCER and the Graduate program.
+In November 2016, eight members of the police force attended a training offered by me and a colleague, and supported by the Centre for Conflict Education and Research at Carleton University and this Graduate Diploma program.

-I was able to use the skills learned during and after the program as a mediator, and also in day to day life.
-And it also allowed me to expand my knowledge in other areas, and continue my learning to become an Elder Mediator.
+I was able to use the skills learned during and after the program as a Mediator, and also in day to day life.
+It also allowed me to expand my knowledge in other areas, and continue my learning to become an Elder Mediator.

-Working with the Police in Trinidad has and continues to be most rewarding, as well as being a huge learning experience.
-This unit has very specific challenges in their work environment and if I can help them in anyway to be able to do their job better is a positive outcome for all of us.
+Working with the police in Trinidad has and continues to be most rewarding, as well as being a huge learning experience.
+This unit has very specific challenges in their work environment and if I can help them in any way to be able to do their job better, that will be a positive outcome for all of us.